Features & Benefits

 1) it's made of sturdy 22 g stainless steel so you'll never see rust.

-2) this rod was designed so the curtain glides smoothly over the entire rod.
-Despite coming in two pieces there is NO ANNOYING BUMP in the middle to cause the curtain to get hung on the rod!
+2) -This is a personal bugaboo of mine - the rod was designed so the curtain glides smoothly over the entire rod.
+Despite coming in two pieces there is NO ANNOYING BUMP in the middle to cause the curtain to get hung up on the rod!
 This design took many months of engineering and testing to insure the solid construction needed to withstand constant rotation AND smooth glide.

 Drip-Dry IN the Tub